 - 1 final exam (take home)

-- Assignments due at the beginning of the lecture on the due date
+- Assignments due at the end of the lecture on the due date

 - Incomplete/make-up exams: not given, except in provably extraordinary